The moral dilemma of volunteer tourism

 In 1999, after the home was approved by the government children's department, the agency contacted her: A 5-year-old girl had been abandoned.
 They asked Jane to take her.
 "Her name is Asia," says Jane.
 "I say, no. I need the grace of God.
 So from today your name is Grace."
 She soon received two other children, and two more arrived three months later.
 "Everybody, my family, my friends, they are praying for me," says Jane.
 "It is like they are thinking, 'This is madness.' "

-In November 2018, two charities, Forget Me Not of Australia and U.K.-based Lumos, led a call to eliminate orphanages.
-Of the approximately 8 million children living in orphanages worldwide, 80% are not orphans, the two organizations reported, but rather victims of child trafficking, frequently to support voluntourism.
-Catholic Relief Services (CRS) says as many as 90% of children in orphanages have at least one parent.
+In November 2018, two charities, Forget Me Not of Australia and UK-based Lumos, led a call to eliminate orphanages.
+Of the approximately eight million children living in orphanages worldwide, 80 per cent are not orphans, the two organisations reported, but rather victims of child trafficking, frequently to support voluntourism.
+Catholic Relief Services (CRS) says as many as 90 per cent of children in orphanages have at least one parent.

 "The internet has made it very easy for unscrupulous orphanages to attract volunteers and donors, and for volunteers to continue raising funds through blog posts and Facebook pages - often with the ubiquitous orphan in a selfie," wrote Tina Rosenberg, co-founder of the Solutions Journalism Network, which supports reporting on social problems, in a two-part October 2018 opinion piece for the New York Times.

 CRS has launched a campaign titled Changing the Way We Care, with the goal of "keeping children in families instead of orphanages."
-CRS and other organizations maintain that care in orphanages can lead to mood and attachment disorders; stunted social, emotional and cognitive development; and increased risk of abuse and neglect.
+CRS and other organisations maintain that care in orphanages can lead to mood and attachment disorders; stunted social, emotional and cognitive development; and increased risk of abuse and neglect.
 According to Forget Me Not and Lumos, young adults raised in institutions are 10 times as likely to fall into sex work as their peers, and 500 times as likely to take their own lives.

-Organizations such as Projects Abroad have stopped sending short-term volunteers to children's homes.
+Organisations such as Projects Abroad have stopped sending short-term volunteers to children's homes.
 In March 2018, the Australian government launched a campaign to discourage its citizens from engaging in short-term, unskilled volunteering in orphanages.

 And children's homes such as Calvary Zion may be vanishing in countries like Kenya.
 In 2018, Disability Rights International released a report based on visits to 21 Kenyan orphanages, which "documented severe neglect, physical and sexual abuse and torture."
 The Kenyan government has also reviewed children's homes, and in 2014, President Uhuru Kenyatta banned the registration of new orphanages.